bencheeorg/benchee/README.md

 See [Features](#features) for a description of the different statistical values and what they mean.

 If you're looking to see how to make something specific work, please refer to the [samples](https://github.com/PragTob/benchee/tree/master/samples) directory.
-Also, especially when wanting to extend benchee, check out the [hexdocs](https://hexdocs.pm/benchee/api-reference.html).
+Also, especially when wanting to extend Benchee, check out the [hexdocs](https://hexdocs.pm/benchee/api-reference.html).

 ### Configuration